Otari98/TurtleUIFixes/README.md

  - Chat scrolling with mouse wheel
  - Option to enable system messages in tabs other than General
  - If "show status bar text" option is off, health numbers will appear on mouseover rather than never

+## Installation
+Place `patch-U` in your game's `Data` folder.
+If you use Turtle Launcher you will need to enable this patch inside it.